 The length of eligible service is calculated on the basis of a "benefit year".
 This is the 12-month period that begins when the employee starts to earn vacation time.
-An employee's benefit year may be extended for any significant leave of absence except military leave of absence.
-(See individual leave of absence policies for more information.)
+An employee's benefit year

 Once employees enter an eligible employment classification, they begin to earn paid vacation time according to the schedule.
 They can request use of vacation time after it is earned.